MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 **Don't Call Yourself 'Full Stack'**

-App Academy trained you in the full stack, but calling yourself a 'full stack engineer' is a little premature.
+App Academy trained you in the full stack, but calling yourself a 'full stack engineer' in your cover letter is a little premature.
 'Full stack' often means "so experienced I can build whatever you throw at me".
 For now just call yourself a web developer.
 Make it clear you are very strong in both Rails and JavaScript.

+The one exception to this is in the Projects section of your resume.
+There, you use the term 'full stack' to signal to the reader that you built both the front- and back-end for your capstone project.

 **No Fancy Words**